Peer To Peer Lending Defaults – How Are They Handled?

 My third unsecured loan defaulted after only two payments, the second being almost one month late.
 The borrower had taken three additional loans with another peer to peer platform leading me to once again wonder if fraud had occurred.
 The company then proceeded to wind down.
 Since the loan is unsecured, I expect little in the way of recovery.

-Three great lessons in why you should NEVER invest money in unsecured loans; and when I say unsecured, I mean anything other than property and assets that can easily be sold.
+Three great lessons in why you should be careful about investing money in unsecured loans; and when I say unsecured, I mean anything other than property and assets that can easily be sold.
 Most debentures and personal guarantees are worthless.

 Through the art of good timing, Rebuilding Society has posted an article about its recovery process here.